 Also located near the west entrance, the course is constructed using recycled wood from the timber of uprooted casuarina trees and other recycled materials and the sand from the beach.
 Children can climb or walk on them and use them as an obstacle course.
 We found out later that the wooden structures here have names such as the caterpillar, millipede, earthworm and ant hill.

 4. Beaches (Beware the sandflies)

 There are five beaches marked as Beach Area A to E along the northern coastline of the island.
-Visitors can get a good view Pulau Ubin and even Johor.
+Visitors can get a good view of Pulau Ubin and even Johor.
 The beaches have been intentionally left uncleared and there are lots of sandflies.
-You are strongly advised to wear long pants and covered shoes at the beach areas.
+You are strongly advised to wear long pants and covered shoes on the beach areas.
 Insect repellants strongly advised.
 (A mum shared her husband spent $60 to stop the itch from the bites from sandflies, link here).

 5. Hiking / Walking

 The entire route from West to East entrance is only 2.4 kilometres so visitors can still easily complete the trail without cycling.
 Do be informed to bring along a bottle of water as you are unable to buy any on the island.
 Note: There is only 1 toilet near the East Entrance.